 NOTE 1: Further PDU Set handling for Uplink will be studied and led by RAN WG.
 SA2 can align with RAN’s progress and decision for Uplink, if any.

-Editor's note: Whether and how to address the charging offset issue of DL PDU set eligible dropping by the NG-RAN is FFS.
+NOTE x: Whether and how to address the charging offset issue if DL PDU set eligible dropping happens in the NG-RAN can be discussed in normative work phase according to the progress in RAN WG.

 8.4.1 Control plane enhancements for supporting PDU Set in downlink